TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/6. Spike Module/Save for Spike Sorting/Functions/README.txt

 File: Spike_Module_Save_for_Kilosort.m
 %________________________________________________________________________________________

-%% Function to save Raw Data in int format as a .dat file to load in Kilosort
+%% Function to save Raw Data in int format as a .dat file to load in Kilosort or in double format for spikeinterface!

-% standard folder to save in is 'Recording_Path/Kilosort
+% standard folder to save in is 'Recording_Path/Kilosort' or 'Recording_Path/SpikeInterface'

 % Input:
 % 1.
 Data: Data structure of toolbox.
 Required fields: